 The Missing Mineral: Magnesium

 Making efficient use of calcium also means paying attention to magnesium intake.
-This key mineral is one of the hardest working nutrients in the body.

 At the cellular level, magnesium is a complement to calcium; without magnesium, calcium can’t be fully assimilated, leading not only to symptoms of deficiency but also to harmful calcium build-up.